 - If you ever feel uncomfortable or unsafe intervening, then don't.
-However you can enlist others to help you-the bouncer, bartender, other friends or bystanders, etc. Don't be afraid to call the police if you feel like anyone is in immediate danger. - Distract the perpetrator- "Hey man I think your car is being towed!"
+However you can enlist others to help you-the bouncer, bartender, other friends or bystanders, etc. Don't be afraid to call the police if you feel like anyone is in immediate danger. - · Distract the perpetrator "Hey man I think your car is being towed!" - · "Someone called the cops we need to get out of here!"

-- · "Someone called the cops we need to get out of here!" - · Distract the person "Hey will you come to the bathroom with me?" - "Can you help me find (enter mutual friend's name). - "I think your friend is looking for you." - something directly
+- · Distract the person "Hey will you come to the bathroom with me?" - · "Can you help me find (enter mutual friend's name). - "I think your friend is looking for you." - Have a code word/text with your friends or family if you feel uncomfortable saying something directly nau.edu/Health-Services/Health-Promotions/Violence-Prevention/Sexual-Assault/Get-Involved

-Talk to a campus official in a non-emergency situation More information on Bystander options may be found at nau.edu/Health-Services/Health-Promotions/Violence-Prevention/Sexual-Assault/Get-Involved